SirDank/KnightLauncher-Android/README.md

 * [x] OpenJDK 8/11/17/21 Support
 * [x] Virtual Controls
 * [ ] Optimization for Touch Screens

+## Building

+### Quick Build (Recommended)

+The easiest way to build KnightLauncher is to use the pre-built JREs provided by our CI.

+1. Clone the repository: `git clone --recursive https://github.com/SirDank/KnightLauncher-Android.git`
+2. Build the launcher: `./gradlew :app_pojavlauncher:assembleDebug` (Use `gradlew.bat` on Windows)

+The built APK will be located in `app_pojavlauncher/build/outputs/apk/debug/`.

+### Detailed Build

+If you need more control over the build process, follow these steps:

+1. **Java Runtime Environment (JRE):** Download the `jre8-pojav` artifact from our [CI auto builds](https://github.com/AngelAuraMC/openjdk-build-multiarch/actions).
+This package contains pre-built JREs for all supported architectures.
+If you need to build the JRE yourself, follow the instructions in the [android-openjdk-build-multiarch](https://github.com/AngelAuraMC/openjdk-build-multiarch) repository.

+2. **LWJGL:** The build instructions for the custom LWJGL are available over the [LWJGL repository](https://github.com/AngelAuraMC/lwjgl3).

+3. **Language List:** Because languages are auto-added by Crowdin, you need to run the language list generator before building.
+In the project directory, run:
+    * Linux/macOS:

+        ```bash
+        chmod +x scripts/languagelist_updater.sh
+        bash scripts/languagelist_updater.sh
+        ```

+    * Windows:

+        ```batch
+        scripts\languagelist_updater.bat
+        ```

+4. **Build GLFW stub:** `./gradlew :jre_lwjgl3glfw:build`

+5. **Build the launcher:** `./gradlew :app_pojavlauncher:assembleDebug` (Replace `gradlew` with `gradlew.bat` on Windows).

 ## Credits & Dependencies